What is Pilates?

 Your comfort is most important, but a few guidelines help:

-* The tighter the better-- close-fitting clothes allow the trainer to see what your body is doing, therefore enabling more specific, focused corrections.
+* The tighter the better!
+Close-fitting clothes allow the trainer to see what your body is doing, therefore enabling more specific, focused cuing and corrections.
+But your comfort is most important, so just make sure you can move easily in whatever you wear.

 * No shoes are necessary, whether you wear socks or bare feet is entirely up to you.

-* Men: if you wear shorts to your session/class, bike shorts are advised underneath.
+* If you wear shorts to your session/class, bike shorts are advised underneath.